£47.50 £50.00

 TECHNICAL INFO

-Regina Extra BX freewheel, hailing from Italy and in production during the 1970s.
-Made from steel and weighing in at 432 grams.
+Shimano 600 EX bottom bracket (or BB for short), hailing from Japan and in production from the 1970s to the 1980s.
+Made from steel and weighing in at 298 grams - pretty lightweight for a BB at that time.
 A fine choice for keeping your vintage bike authentic, but also great for any other compatible bike.

 TECHNICAL INFO